Extremal Dependence Concepts: Extremal negative dependence

-In particular, suppose $F_1,\ldots,F_d$ are unimodal-symmetric distributions from the same location-scale family.
-Then $(F_1,\ldots ,F_d)$ is jointly mixable if and only if \eqref{polycd} holds for some law-determined norm $\llVert \cdot\rrVert $. \item[(c)] Suppose $F_1,\ldots,F_d$ are marginal distributions of a $d$-elliptical distribution.
-Then $(F_1,\ldots,F_d)$ is jointly mixable if and only if \eqref{polycd} holds for some law-determined norm $\llVert \cdot\rrVert $. \end{longlist} \end{theorem}
+In particular, suppose $F_1,\dots,F_d$ are unimodal-symmetric distributions from the same location-scale family.
+Then $(F_1,\dots,F_d)$ is jointly mixable if and only if \eqref{polycd} holds for some law-determined norm $||\cdot||$. \item Suppose $F_1,\dots,F_d$ are marginal distributions of a $d$-elliptical distribution.
+Then $(F_1,\dots,F_d)$ is jointly mixable if and only if \eqref{polycd} holds for some law-determined norm $||\cdot||$. \end{enumerate}